-Ticks are foul little parasites that hide in your dog’s fur and attach themselves to your dog’s skin to feed.
-Because they feed for hours while attached to your dog’s skin, they have plenty of time to transmit whatever disease they are carrying to your dog.
-Ticks can cause health problems for your dog as well as others in your household, whether four-legged or two.
-They are known for carrying Lyme disease and other nasty diseases that can cause short term and long term health problems for anyone bitten.
+Ticks are foul little parasites that hide in your dog’s fur and attach themselves to their skin to feed.
+Because they feed for hours while attached to your furry buddy, they have plenty of time to transmit whatever disease they are carrying to your dog.
+Ticks can cause health problems for your companion as well as others in your household, whether four-legged or two.
+They are known for carrying Lyme disease and other nasty afflictions that can cause short and long term health problems for anyone bitten.

 Rose geranium is a sweet, yet strong smelling, essential oil.
 Because ticks live off their sense of smell, and they evidently do not like the scent of rose geranium, this essential oil works wonders to keep ticks away from you and your dog while being all natural.

-Rose geranium is one of the most popular essential oils for repelling ticks, however, because of their strong scents, you also use lavender, citronella, eucalyptus, and lemongrass are also used in the same way.
-Be careful when using any essential oil which is citrus based because some essential oils are photosensitive, which means they attract the sun to the oil and can cause sunburn.
+Rose geranium is one of the most popular essential oils for repelling ticks.
+Lavender, citronella, eucalyptus, and lemongrass are also used in the same way.
+Be careful when using any essential oil that is citrus-based because they can be photosensitive, which means they attract the sun to the oil and can cause sunburn.
 Note: rose geranium oil and many other oils should not be used on cats as they are toxic to them

 Natural Citrus Fruits